Young Pioneer Tours

 • Explore Elephant Rock – also known as Jabal Al Fil, the “trunk” and “body” of this monolithic red sandstone beast were carved by natural forces – millions of years of wind and water erosion.
 The beauty of the unrefined structure is enhanced by its surroundings of a fine-sand sea studded with rocky outcrops, many of which are equally impressive in size and shapes.

-• We’ll be seated at our exclusive and reserved spot at a café & restaurant nearby to watch the stunning sunset.
+• Enjoy your exclusive and reserved spot at a café & restaurant nearby to watch the stunning sunset.

-• We stay overnight at a nearby farm in tents (glamping), with shared facilities.
+• Stay overnight at a nearby farm in tents (glamping), with shared facilities.

 Day 6 – Al Ula – Madain Saleh (Hegra) – Medina